 A copy of the Regulations checklist for each sector can be downloaded here.

-Trade Plate log
+Trade plate log

 You are required to maintain a log of every use that you make of your trade plate.
 In order to assist you in keeping a log of the use of your trade plate, we have produced a template that you can download and print off.
 Do please keep it up to date, as we can only renew trade plates when accompanied by their log for the previous year.
-You will be required to submit this log when you apply to renew the plate.
+You will be required to submit this log to enable you to renew the plate.

 All our price list can be found on our Fees and Terms & Conditions pages here.
 A copy can also be found on the useful downloads at the bottom of this page.